 We work with clients to help them achieve important long-term goals, but we also know that you have short-term savings needs and expenses to pay along the way.
 Edward Jones offers solutions that provide Federal Deposit Insurance Corporation (FDIC) protection for money that you're saving or need to spend in the near future.
 One of these is our Insured Bank Deposit Program.

 The Edward Jones Insured Bank Deposit Program is an interest-bearing savings solution that includes FDIC protection.
-This program offers a competitive interest rate and up to $1.5 million of FDIC coverage for your personal or business deposits ($3 million for joint accounts of two or more people).
+This program offers a competitive interest rate and up to $2.5 million of FDIC coverage ($5 million for joint accounts of two or more people).

 By using our Insured Bank Deposit Program, you gain the convenience of having your FDIC-insured deposit and your investments on one statement.
 This can mean less paperwork and help to ensure everything is working together to support your overall financial strategy.

 When you place cash into our Insured Bank Deposit Program, deposits are made on your behalf into interest-bearing accounts at one or more FDIC-insured banks within the program.
 If your Insured Bank Deposit balance nears the FDIC limit at one of these banks, any additional cash is deposited at the next bank on a list of program banks to help ensure you don't exceed current limits.
-By using multiple banks versus a single bank, the program is able to provide up to $1.5 million of FDIC insurance for your deposits.
+By using multiple banks versus a single bank, the program is able to provide up to $2.5 million of FDIC insurance ($5 million for joint accounts with two or more account owners) for your deposits.

 FDIC insurance limits apply to all of your eligible deposits at a bank, whether made by you or on your behalf.
 If you have other assets at one or more of our program banks, you may exclude that bank from holding your Insured Bank Deposit balances so you do not exceed current FDIC limits.
 While you are responsible for monitoring your total deposits at program banks, any certificates of deposit (CDs) you own through Edward Jones may be taken into account when we allocate your Insured Bank Deposit balances to help you stay within FDIC limits.